aridjayarecipes/cutesrecipes.web.app/content/post/2437-steps-to-make-homemade-nutella-and-banana-french-toast.md

 ##### Instructions to make Nutella and banana French toast:

 1. Spread some Nutella onto one slice of bread.
 I found about a heap tsp works well, although you can definitely add more if you want it oozier.
 Lay in a few slices of banana, then top with another slice of Nutella-smeared bread.
-Press the edges of the 'sandwich' together firmly to seal.
+Press the edges of the &#39;sandwich&#39; together firmly to seal.
 Repeat.
 1. Whisk the remaining ingredients together in a large bowl.
 1. Melt a few tbsp unsalted butter in a large nonstick pan on medium heat.
 Dip the sandwiches carefully one at a time in the batter, then lay them into the pan.
 Let cook a few minutes until browned and toasty, then flip and brown the other side.
 Serve with a sprinkle of icing sugar.